EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

     Variables are always sets, could be a set of 1 They have metadata, much like events do, that are stored in the variable binding. set_type = how the set of values should be interpreted:
-            collective: single collective answer,
-            distributive: single distributive answer,
+            set: single answer of a set of 1 or more.
+1 is distributive, more is collective
             combinatorial: a set that represents "all combinations" of the values in the set The basic model is about *restriction of variables*.
 As variable values go through the system, they get restricted to the maximum set that makes a predicate true
-        A predication can only restrict the incoming variables, never grow them.
+        A predication can only restrict a combinatorial value, never grow them.
         A predication yields a state that has the variables are set such that they have been restricted to be true If they are unset it means "anything in the world" We have a "combinatorial set" *optimization* that says a variable set can mean "any combination of these will be true for me"